Tiktik: The Aswang Chronicles: Plot

 During the standoff, Rex and his son Abel arrive at Nestor's house to deliver the items he purchased from them at the first marketplace earlier.
 Upon seeing the dead Kulot at Nestor's doorstep, Rex hesitates to enter despite the prodding of Nestor and Makoy.
-The Tiktiks emerge from the shadows and attack, killing Rex although Makoy is able to save Abel.
+The Tiktiks emerge and attack, killing Rex although Makoy is able to save Abel.
 Ringo directs Hilda and Cedric to find an entry point.
 The two are able to enter through a window that has no garlic clove or salt.
-Cedric attacks Fely, while Hilda attacks Sonia who has begun to undergo labor.
+Cedric attacks Fely, while Hilda attacks Sonia who has begun labor.
 Makoy comes to Sonia's aid and kills Hilda, while an enraged Nestor kills Cedric who mortally wounded Fely.

-A new group, led by their elder Tatang (Roi Vinzon), suddenly arrive.
+A new group, led by their elder Tatang, suddenly arrives.
 Ringo apologizes for the aswangs' deaths, but Tatang kills him.
 Tatang apologizes to the humans for the attack, but states that he still has to kill them all lest their presence be revealed to the rest of the townsfolk.
 He empowers his kin, making them less susceptible to the garlic cloves and salt, allowing them to slowly gain entry to the whole house.

 Makoy convinces a mourning Nestor help him get Sonia to safety, and asks him to join him in Manila when all is said and done.
 He addresses Nestor as "dad", which in turn convinces Sonia to accept Makoy's reconciliation.

-Bart reveals that he has been mortally wounded during their escape from the military checkpoint earlier, and decides to draw the attackers as Nestor, Makoy, Sonia and Abel quietly slip away through the backdoor.
-He is killed after setting off molotov cocktails, taking some of the pursuers with him.
+Bart reveals that he has been mortally wounded during their escape from the checkpoint earlier, and decides to draw the attackers as Nestor, Makoy, Sonia and Abel quietly slip away through the backdoor.
+He is killed after setting off Molotov cocktails, taking some of the aswangs with him.

 The humans seek refuge at Pacing's store.
-She gives Makoy a pair of stingray's tail whips - said to be a more potent weapon against aswangs - and helps deliver Sonia's baby.
-Sonia, Pacing, and Mackie - the newborn child - head to the salt farm at the back of the store while Nestor, Makoy and Abel face off against the Tiktiks.
-Tatang, meanwhile, tracks the baby down.
-He transforms into a winged aswang, and is able to get Mackie.
+She gives Makoy a pair of stingray's tail whips, said to be a more potent weapon against aswangs, and helps deliver Sonia's baby, whom they name as Mackie.
+Sonia, Pacing, and Mackie head to the salt farm at the back of the store while Nestor, Makoy and Abel face off against the Tiktiks.
+Tatang, meanwhile, tracks Mackie down.
+He transforms into a winged aswang, and is able to get him.
 However, Sonia throws salt at him, and Makoy hits Tatang with the whip.
 Sonia is able to catch Mackie as Tatang is destroyed.

-They then are able to be at ease for a little while, and decide to go with Makoy's earlier plan to move to Manila.
+Afterwards, they decide to go with Makoy's earlier plan to move to Manila.